M-earnest/tutorial_jupyter_books/content/3_create/citations.md

 ![Image of the config.yml file, in which the BibTeX file is included as described.](../../static/config_bibtex.png)

 ## Add a Citation
-Now, you can include your citations into your text.
+Now, you can include your citations into your text with help of the `{cite}` role.
 Here is an example:

 ```
 {cite}`munafo2017manifesto`